friendsofstrandseq/mosaicatcher-pipeline/workflow/snakemake_profiles/mosaicatcher-pipeline/v9/HPC/slurm_EMBL_apptainer/MULTI_USER_SETUP.md

 - `7` = group rwx (all korbel members can read/write)
 - `5` = others rx (read-only access)

+**That's it!**
-**That's it!** Reference genomes are downloaded automatically by the pipeline on first use.
+- Reference genomes are downloaded automatically by the pipeline on first use
+- User-specific directories (`/scratch/$USER/`) are created automatically by Snakemake

 ---